daranzolin/rcicero/README.md

 ```

 # Setup
 Some prep work is required before usage.
 The API requires three parameters: (1) an API key; (2) a user id; and (3) an API token.
-First, create an
+First, [create an
-account and obtain your API key in your profile.
-Creating an account is free, and you will be granted 1000 free credits (1 credit per query), but
-you will need to purchase additional credits for further use.
+account](https://www.cicerodata.com/free-trial/) and obtain your API key in your profile.
+Creating an account is free, and you will be granted 1000 free credits (1 credit per query).
+Further use will require the purchase of additional credits.

 Once you obtain your key, run: